Online Social Networks: Threats and Solutions: Introduction

-To cope with the above-mentioned threats, multiple solutions have been offered by OSN operators, security companies, and academic researchers.
-Online social network operators, like Facebook, attempt to protect their users by adding authentication processes to ensure that the registered user is a real person~\cite{boshmaf,facebooktag,facebook2factor,facebookid,twitter2factors}.
+To cope with the above-mentioned threats, multiple solutions have been offered by OSN operators, security companies, and academic researchers. \s{OSNs}, like Facebook, attempt to protect their users by adding authentication processes to ensure that the registered user is a real person~\cite{boshmaf,facebookid,facebooktag,twitter2factors,facebook2factor}.
 Moreover, many OSN operators also support a configurable user privacy setting that enables users to protect their personal data from other users within the network~\cite{liu2011analyzing,mahmood2011poster}.
-As for privacy settings, online social network operators currently face a conflict of interest: On the one hand, as personal information is a commodity, the more that is shared, the better.
-On the other hand, a user who is anxious about privacy is a liability and will probably share less information and become less active.
-Nevertheless, regulating authorities and public groups both try to keep privacy concerns a part of public discourse and consideration~\cite{sale}.
-Today there are additional protection mechanisms which include defenses against spammers~\cite{benevenuto2009detecting,debarr,wang,stringhini,lee,aggarwal2013detection,bhatcommunity}, fake profiles~\cite{yu2006sybilguard,yu2008sybillimit,danezis2009sybilinfer,tran2009sybil,cao2012aiding,wang2012social,fire2012strangers,privacyprotector,fire2013friend,wang2013you}, and other threats.
-For example, security companies like Check Point~\cite{checkpoint}, Websense~\cite{websense}, and United Parents~\cite{unitedparents} offer social tools to protect users in the OSN world.
+As for privacy settings, \s{OSN} operators currently face a conflict of interest: On the one hand, \s{since} personal information is a commodity, the more that is shared, the better.
+On the other hand, a user who is anxious about \s{his or her} privacy is a liability and will probably share less information and become \s{consequently} less active.
+Nevertheless, \s{both} regulating authorities and public groups try to \s{address} privacy concerns \s{and make them a part of } public discourse and consideration~\cite{sale}.
+Today there are additional protection mechanisms which include defenses against spammers~\cite{aggarwal2013detection,benevenuto2009detecting,bhatcommunity,debarr,lee,stringhini,wang}, fake profiles~\cite{cao2012aiding,danezis2009sybilinfer,privacyprotector,fire2013friend,fire2012strangers, tran2009sybil,wang2013you,wang2012social,yu2008sybillimit,yu2006sybilguard}, and other threats.
+For example, security companies like Check Point~\cite{checkpoint}, Websense~\cite{websense}, and \s{Infoglide~\cite{minormonitor}} offer social tools to protect users in the OSN world.
 These companies typically offer products which monitor user activity in order to identify and protect users.
-The modern day threats are so pervasive that even the academic community has addressed this issue by publishing studies which attempt to solve different OSN threats and offer improvements in identity protection~\cite{debarr, wang, privacyprotector, fire2012strangers, lee,kontaxis}.
+The modern day threats are so pervasive that even the academic community has addressed this issue by publishing studies which attempt to solve different OSN threats and offer improvements in identity protection~\cite{debarr, privacyprotector, fire2012strangers, kontaxis,lee,wang}.